 Devoted Girl Scout Goes for Gold by Comforting Breast Cancer Patients

-On a visit to Fox Chase Cancer Center during the summer of 2015, Sanjna Shelukar, 17, noticed a cancer patient struggling with her seatbelt as she got into her car.
+During a TRIP Initiative to Fox Chase Cancer Center during the summer of 2015, Sanjna Shelukar, 17, noticed a cancer patient struggling with her seatbelt as she got into her car.
 She couldn’t be sure, but guessed that wearing a seatbelt was extremely uncomfortable for the woman because she had had some sort of procedure done on her chest.
 Immediately, Shelukar decided to get involved.

 “I’ve been a Girl Scout for 13 years,” Shelukar said, “One of our core values is to make the world a better place.
 I saw that there was a need and knew I had to help.”

 At the time, Shelukar was planning a project to submit for a Girl Scout Gold Award, the highest honor a Girl Scout can earn.
 The competitive award requires applicants to identify and solve a real problem that affects their community.
 After doing some research, she decided to create a seatbelt sleeve cushion for mastectomy patients.

 Shelukar worked throughout the year, developing prototypes, and getting feedback from Allison Aggon, DO, a surgical oncologist specializing in breast cancer, as well as our nurse navigators.
 After months of trial and error, Shelukar had her final product in June 2016.
 It’s a soft cloth-covered cushion that wraps around the seatbelt and stays in place with a Velcro strip fastener.
 She named it the Soothing Sleeve.

 Her next step was production, so along with six of her classmates at Wissachickon High School, Shelukar created 40 seatbelt sleeves, which were distributed to breast cancer patients at Fox Chase in the fall of 2016.